MinerHorst/next-page-template/README.md

 # Next.js Template

 This is a [Next.js](https://nextjs.org/) template to help you get started with your Next.js projects.
-It comes pre-configured to jumpstart your development process.
+It comes pre-configured with [framer.motion](https://www.framer.com/motion/) to jumpstart your development process.

 ## Getting Started